lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     In order to run a simulation using LAMMPS, one needs to write a series of commands in an input script.
 For clarity, this script will be divided into five categories which we are going to fill up one by one.

-Create a blank text file, call it *input1.lammps*, and copy the following lines in it:
+    Create a folder, call it *my-first-input*, and then create a blank text file in it, called *input.lammps*.

+    Copy the following lines in *my-first-input/input.lammps*,
+    where a line starting with a brace (#) is a comment that is ignored by LAMMPS:

 .. code-block:: lammps
-    :caption: *to be copied in input1.lammps*

     # PART A - ENERGY MINIMIZATION
     # 1) Initialization